ABU Robocon: History and format

 ABU Robocon extended the concept from NHK Robocon which started in 1991 and restricted to teams from Japan only.

 Each year the competition has different topics, but generally speaking, two or more robots must be used to complete the tasks.
 One of the robots would be manually controlled while the others are automatic.
 The best robots usually weight more than 10 kg and span an area of one square meter.
 To build the robots, contestants, who are restricted to be undergraduate students, must possess rich knowledge in programming, mechanical design and electronic circuit design.

-Topic and rules of each year is made by the host country.
-Countries will make their national qualifier contests to decide representing team in final contest at the host country.
-The host country is given the special privilege of having two teams participating in final contest.
+The theme and rules for each year are determined by the host country.
+Participating countries organize national qualifying contests to select their representative teams for the final competition.
+The host country is granted the special privilege of entering two teams in the final.

-Each game is between two teams, often named red and blue.
-The playing field is symmetrical and robots from both teams start in the same condition (except for Robocon 2015 which employed a turn-based game based on badminton and Robocon 2025 which is based on basketball).
+Each match is played between two teams, commonly designated as red and blue.
+The playing field is symmetrical, and both teams’ robots begin under the same conditions, with the exception of Robocon 2015, which used a turn-based format inspired by badminton, and Robocon 2025, which is based on basketball.

-A typical game (except for Robocon 2015 and Robocon 2025) lasts for three minutes but can end sooner if one team achieve a K.O victory which immediately finishes the game.
-In case that no teams achieve the K.O condition, the team that gets a higher score after three minutes will be declared the winner.
+A typical match (excluding Robocon 2015 and Robocon 2025) lasts three minutes but may end earlier if a team achieves a “K.O.” victory, which immediately concludes the game.
+If neither team achieves this condition, the team with the higher score at the end of the three minutes is declared the winner.

 Earlier editions of Robocon tend to emphasize the competitiveness of the game, in which winners achieve their win by employing strategic approaches to deploy their robots as well as preventing their opponent from reaching the goal.
 Vietnam's win in ABU Robocon 2004 and 2006, as well as China's victory in ABU Robocon 2008 demonstrated this strategy.
 To mitigate the problems, later editions reduce the combat nature and put more emphasis on technology, designing and making the robot perform complicated maneuvers, which require teams to be more creative on designing robots.